 Power couples have excellent communication.
 They are able to verbalize their needs and to solve problems and concerns quickly.
 While my husband and I have fun during our weekly date night, we also use the time to “check in” and “clear the air.”
 We decided to go on a weekend getaway recently because we realized we were just too wrapped up in work commitments and needed some alone time.

 Power couples stand the test of time.
 I am reminded of the lyrics to Alicia Keys song “Unbreakable.”

 Power Couples do not earn that title until they first become powerful individuals.
 While they experience an intense love that radiates and resonates with the world, they also have projects or careers that they’re committed to.
 In other words, their life does not stop with their love.
 Their love is the fuel that keeps them sharing their other talents and gifts with the world.

 Thoughts?
-I’ll report back on how the conversation goes but how do you feel about mixing love and business?
 Can it work?
 What does it take to balance the two effectively?